 You can always “French” the rack yourself but most stores will sell an already Frenched rack of lamb or, you can just ask the butcher to do this for you.

 Most racks of lamb will have about 6-8 bones and be enough to serve about 4 people.

 As for the other ingredients needed to make this grilled rack of lamb recipe, you’ll just simply need some salt, pepper and za’atar paste.

-Za’atar is a middle eastern spice blend that usually combines roasted sesame seeds, ground sumac, thyme, marjoram, oregano, salt and pepper.
+Za’atar is a middle eastern spice blend that usually combines roasted sesame seeds, ground sumac (a spice used in these easy beef kafta kabobs), thyme, marjoram, oregano, salt and pepper.

 Za’atar pastes/spreads are also sold as a pre-made seasoning option.
 They’re simply the spice blend combined with extra virgin olive oil.

 You can either purchase the za’atar spread for this recipe or, mix the spice blend with olive oil yourself until it’s a spreadable consistency.